 Monique is an Advisory Board Member for Stem to Market, an initiative by the Association for Women in Science, that provides entrepreneurial education and support to STEM women with research or technology they want to commercialize.

-Monique is a Research Faculty member of Georgia Institute of Technology, serving tech entrepreneurs at the Advanced Technology Development Center (ATDC), the oldest technology incubator in Georgia.
+Monique was a Research Faculty member of Georgia Institute of Technology, advising tech entrepreneurs at the Advanced Technology Development Center (ATDC), the oldest technology incubator in Georgia.
 ATDC has an international reputation for fostering technological entrepreneurship by helping tech startups navigate the ambiguous journey of taking an idea from concept, to prototype, launch, and finally, to scale.
 Participating companies have created hundreds of jobs, millions of tax revenues, and raised over a billion dollars in outside funding from angel investors and venture capitalists.

 As a woman in STEM (Science, Technology, Engineering, and Math), Monique has experienced many challenges and rewards along her journey.
 She is committed to helping and connecting with others who share the same love of STEM and may be considering pursuing or actively involved in a STEM field.
 Monique partners with many organizations to support the recruitment, retainment, and advancement of women in STEM-related educational tracks and career fields as well as organizations that incite and support the entrepreneurial spirit in others.
 As part of her work in this area, she serves as a Research Affiliate for the EDEFI (Explorations in Diversifying Engineering Faculty Initiative), federally-funded research conducted by Vanderbilt University.